laurengarcia/url-metadata/README.md

   },

   // Route the fetch through a proxy/ unblocking service.
-  // In proxy mode, other fetch-related options will be
+  // In proxy mode, other fetch-related options apply to the proxy
-  // silently ignored.
-Details in  "Proxy Mode" section below.
+  // fetch, not the target URL.
+See  "Proxy Mode" section below.
   // Presence of proxyUrl alone triggers proxy mode.
   proxyUrl: undefined,
   // Optional vendor-specific query params passed thru as-is,